VeraVisions/nuclide/README.md

 1. Get the newest copy of FreeCS by cloning or [clicking here](https://github.com/eukara/FreeCS/archive/master.zip)
 2. Extract it to somewhere safe on your harddrive, where you have read/write access (for Windows users... this is not C:/Program Files)
 3. Get the latest version of FTEQW from the [website](http://triptohell.info/moodles/) in binary from and put it into the FreeCS directory with default.fmf in it.
-4. Download csv15full.exe and run it (Use Wine on *NIX - no the Linux Server zip does NOT contain all the assets).
+4. Download csv15full.exe.
 5. Run csv15full.exe and install it into the FreeCS folder.
+(Use Wine on *NIX!
+No, the Linux Server zip does NOT contain all the assets)
 5. Run FTE QuakeWorld to play!

 *Optional step: Copy the 'valve' folder from your Half-Life installation in order for all assets to show up*

 **Most UNIX file systems are case-sensitive, so you'll want to rename the .wad files in the cstrike directory to be lowercase for now.
 This will fix most missing texture bugs!
-Yes, this problem will be adressed in the future. **
+Yes, this problem will be adressed in the future.**

 # Notes
 You might get away with using the cstrike folder from the Steam version of Counter-Strike 1.6, or any older version